jmustiola/jmustiola/README.md

 I'm foucsed on **Backend Development** and fascinated about low-level programming and systems.
 Actually, I like all sort of technology or, better said, the technology itself.

-That's why I decided to become a self-taught programmer and learn about computer science either by my own or through educational platforms like Udemy, freeCodeCamp and so.
+That's why I decided to become a **self-taught** programmer and learn about computer science either by my own or through educational platforms like Udemy, freeCodeCamp and so.

+My principal approach to coding is by focusing in small solutions **one by one** and **step-by-step** until joining the ones to perform a big action.

-In my journey as a developer, I've learnt and developed some skills that let me work in different areas and workspaces, weather collaborativelly or individually.
+In my journey as a developer, I've been learntig and developed some skills that let me work in different areas and workspaces, weather **collaborativelly** or individually.

-I'm always searching for something new to be learnt and applied, but also invest much time on growing my base stack for maintaining myself stabled and offer robust solid services.
+I'm always **searching for something new** to be learnt and applied, but also **invest much time on growing my base stack** for maintaining myself stabled and offer robust solid services.

 <div align="right">
 <img width="150px" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZ2I1OTNuN2R1ZTlma2Ywd29sc2FheG0wdzRmcnpzdTh2OHZ3NWUxNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ES9cAJlcxblRESzOH1/giphy.gif">